kubernetes-sigs/metrics-server/KNOWN_ISSUES.md

 - Version 0.6.x and later

-You can do that by checking resource API on nodes that are missing metrics.
+You can do that by checking resource metrics on nodes that are missing metrics.

 ```console
 NODE_NAME=<Name of node in your cluster>